-- C. Mathematical Applications [MA]......3-5

-Higher General Education Courses in the

-Mathematical Applications [MA] Area (3-5) 3-5

-- E. Humanities, Arts and Design [HU]6

-Students are encouraged to choose course work

-from more than one discipline.

-- F. Social-Behavioral Sciences [SB]......0

-Met by Required Courses ECN211 AND ECN212

-IV.
-Awareness Areas0-6

-The same course(s) may be used to satisfy one or more Awareness Area(s) as well as other AGEC requirements.
+- C. Mathematical Applications [MA]......3-5 MAT212 Brief Calculus (3) OR MAT213 Brief Calculus (4) OR Higher General Education Courses in the Mathematical Applications [MA] Area (3-5) 3-5 - D. Computer/Statistics/Quantitative Applications [CS] ......3 CIS105 Survey of Computer Information Systems - E. Humanities, Arts and Design [HU] ......6 Students are encouraged to choose course work from more than one discipline. - F. Social-Behavioral Sciences [SB]......0 Met by Required Courses ECN211 AND ECN212 - G. Natural Sciences [SQ/SG] ......8 The lecture courses selected for Natural Sciences must include or be accompanied by the corresponding laboratory courses for a total of four (4) credits each.
+Credits for lecture and lab components may be combined or each may carry separate credit.
+At least four (4) credits must be designated as SQ-Science Quantitative.
+Eight (8) credits of SG-Science General will not satisfy this requirement. - IV.
+Awareness Areas ......0-6 The same course(s) may be used to satisfy one or more Awareness Area(s) as well as other AGEC requirements.
 (See AGEC Matrix for current course values).
-Credits for such shared courses may only be counted once.

-- 1. Cultural Diversity in the United States [C] (0-3) - 2.
-Global Awareness [G] OR Historical Awareness [H] (0-3)
+Credits for such shared courses may only be counted once. - 1.
+Cultural Diversity in the United States [C] (0-3) - Global Awareness [G] OR Historical Awareness [H] (0-3)